 Romans 8:28 states, “And we know that for those who love God all things work together for good, for those who are called according to His purpose.”

-Ephesians 2:10 states, “For we are His workmanship created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them.
+Ephesians 2:10 states, “For we are His workmanship created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them.”

-Patiently waiting for God’s purpose for us
+Patiently wait for God’s purpose for our lives.

 Noah’s purpose was to build an ark, which took over100 years to build.
 He obeyed God even though he had no concept of what a flood or rain was.
 He was ridiculed the entire time he was building the ark by everyone around him, but he steadfastly obeyed God’s purpose for his life.
 See Genesis, chapters 5-11.

 Joseph’s purpose was to be the ruler of Egypt and save his family (the beginning of the Jewish nation) from starvation.
-But to fulfill this purpose he had to be sold as a slave into Egypt, put in prison for three years, and then to interpret Pharaoh’s dream.
+But to fulfill this purpose, he had to be sold as a slave into Egypt, put in prison for three years, and then to interpret Pharaoh’s dream.
 Pharaoh then put Joseph second in command of Egypt.
 Joseph did not know what his purpose was until he saw his brothers many years later, but he remained faithful to God.
 See Genesis, chapters 37-47.

 Moses’s purpose was to lead the Israelites out of Egypt, where they were being oppressed and made slaves.
 God arranged for Moses to be raised in Pharaoh’s house until he fled into the wilderness when he killed an Egyptian for hurting a Hebrew.
 Moses was 80 years old when God called him from the burning bush to fulfill his purpose and go back to Egypt after spending 40 years herding sheep in the wilderness.
 Moses obeyed but asked God for help because he did not speak well, so God arranged for his brother Aaron to meet him.
 See Exodus, chapters 1-4.

-There are many other Old Testament examples, the following are two New Testament examples:
+There are many other Old Testament examples; the following are two New Testament examples:

 Jesus’s purpose was to redeem us from our sinful nature and eternal death, by offering Himself as a perfect sacrifice to pay the penalty and debt for our sin.
 He was 33 years old when he fulfilled his purpose.
 John 12:27 states, “Now My soul has become troubled; and what shall I say, ‘Father, save Me from this hour’?
-But for this purpose I came to this hour.”
-Ephesians 1:7-9 states, “In Him we have redemption through His blood, the forgiveness of our sins, according to the riches of His grace, 8) which He lavished on us.
+But for this purpose, I came to this hour.”
+Ephesians 1:7-9 states, “In Him, we have redemption through His blood, the forgiveness of our sins, according to the riches of His grace, 8) which He lavished on us.
 In all wisdom and insight, 9) He made known to us the mystery of His will, according to His kind intention which He purposed in Him”